jetaggart/light-haskell/README.md

 Installation
 ===

-Pending: hopefully this will be on the central plugin list soon.
+Install using the plugin manager.

+Contributing
+===

+This plugin is in the early stages, and can use any kind of help.
+The best place to start is the issues.
+I've marked things as `easy` that should be, well, easy.
+Feel free to comment on any issue asking for help/direction.

-To use this plugin simply check it out (or symlink it) into the plugins directory of your LightTable installation.
+The best way to get going is to install this plugin by checking it out (or symlink it) into the plugins directory of your LightTable installation.
 For example, on OS X:

 ```bash
 cd /Applications/LightTable.app/Contents/Resources/app.nw/plugins